 So we got together to test out this theory, and as we suspected, olive oil works perfectly in baklawa.
 It somehow tastes even butterier than butter and makes all of the layers extra crispy, so they completely shatter with each bite.
 It might sound kind of strange if you've never tried using extra virgin olive oil in dessert, but trust me when I say that it absolutely does not make the baklawa taste like you drizzled it with a vinaigrette, or worse, kalamata olive brine.
 It just somehow works.

 The olive oil adds another interesting nutty flavor to the walnuts and pistachios, especially when the pistachios are a little roasted.
 I decided to add rose, which is a very traditional baklawa flavoring, to contrast with these earthy flavors.
 Rose petals and rosewater add an intoxicating fragrance that brings out the botanical qualities of the olive oil, cardamom, cinnamon, and honey.
 When the fragrant honey and rosewater hits the earthy, crispy filo, walnuts, and pistachios, the whole thing smells like a rainy spring garden.

 After our successful olive oil experiment, I called my grandmother, the woman who first taught me how to make baklawa, to tell her the exciting news about our innovation.
 She listened patiently to my story, and then casually broke the news to me, her millennial granddaughter, that this has certainly been done before.
-"We used to make baklawa with olive oil whenever the bishop or cardinal would come to our house in Beirut.
+"We used to make baklawa with olive oil whenever the bishop or cardinal would come to our house.
 We would make everything with olive oil because they keep a vegan diet."
 So there you have it: there is nothing new under the sun.

 yield: approximately 3 to 6 dozen pieces (depending on how you slice them)